tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

 Warning:Catalyst does not support the GL_ARB_robustness extension, so it is possible that a malicious site could use WebGL to perform a DoS attack on your graphic card.
-For more info, read this.

-> Laggs/freezes when watching flash videos via Adobe's flashplugin
+> Lag/freezes when watching flash videos via Adobe's flashplugin

-Edit /etc/adobe/mms.cfg and make it look like this:
+Edit:

+    /etc/adobe/mms.cfg

     #EnableLinuxHWVideoDecode=1
     OverrideGPUValidation=true

-If you are using KDE make sure that "Suspend desktop effects for fullscreen windows" is unchecked under System Settings->Workspace Appearance and Behaviour->Desktop Effects->Advanced.
+If you are using KDE make sure that "Suspend desktop effects for fullscreen windows" is unchecked under System Settings → Desktop Effects → Advanced.

-> Laggs/slow windows movement in GNOME3
+> Lag/slow windows movement in GNOME3

-You can try this solution out, it's working for many people.
+You can try this solution, it is working for many people.

 Add this line into ~/.profile or into /etc/profile: